FeatureBaseDB/featurebase-docs/docs/community/com-home.md

 FeatureBase Community is open source and available to install:
 * natively on Linux or Mac environments
-* Windows via the Linux Virtual Machine
+* Windows via a Linux Virtual Machine or Windows Subsystem for Linux

 {% include page-toc.md %}